LearnPress/learnpress/readme.txt

 == Changelog ==

-= 4.2.8 (2025-03-03) =
+= 4.2.8 (2025-03-06) =
-~ Apply the new curriculum layout for a single course, screen item learning, and apply it to the Theme premium.
+~ Apply the new curriculum layout for a single course, screen item learning, and apply it to the premium themes.
 ~ Optimize: some duplicate query.
 ~ Fixed: course protected on single course layout Modern.
 ~ Fixed: continue button has character "?" when redirect to item.
+~ Fixed: error get option "evaluate final quiz".
 ~ Tweak: logic search item content for the course on screen item learning.
 ~ Tweak: sort the newest item learning first on the screen tab "My courses" - Profile.
+~ Tweak: crop image course by "Thumbnail dimensions".

 = 4.2.7.9 (2025-02-24) =
 ~ Fixed: error 404 single course with struct permalink is "%course_category%".